By Thomas G. Wilkinson, Jr. & Thomas M. O’Rourke

 Restricting the Number of Interrogatories

 Similarly, the proposed amendment to Rule 36 restricts the presumptive number of interrogatories available, reducing the number from 25 to 15 (including subparts).
 In all but the most straightforward cases, 15 interrogatories may be insufficient.
 Indeed, the Plaintiff in our hypothetical case would be hard pressed to compose 15 interrogatories to cover: the university’s policies and procedures for making tenure decisions; the decision reached in her case; the individuals involved in that decision; and the university’s tenure decisions with respect to similarly situated male professors.

 As a result, parties like Plaintiff may have to resort to early and expensive motion practice to secure additional interrogatories, particularly considering that other discovery tools, such as depositions, are not as freely available under the proposed amendments.
 If applied inflexibly, this presumptive limit will distract the parties (and the court) from the substantive issues in the case and unnecessarily constrict legitimate discovery of relevant evidence.

-The proposed amendments, therefore, if adopted, should clearly communicate that the presumptive limits are not a “one size fits all” approach to the discovery needs of all cases or particular classes of cases.
+The proposed amendments, therefore, if adopted, should clearly communicate that the presumptive limits are not a “one size fits all” approach to the discovery needs of all cases or

 The Proposed Amendments Will Impact More Than Just Plaintiffs